heremaps/xyz-documentation/docs/cli/viewer-tool/index.md

 [![Tool Overview](images/viewer-editor.png)]

-> #### Info:::GeoJSON structure
+#### GeoJSON structure

-> You will notice that the editor does some automatic formatting on the text you
-> are typing to bring into a structured form.
-This indenting makes it easier to work
-> with the nested nature of GeoJSON.
+ You will notice that the editor does some automatic formatting on the text you are typing to bring into a structured form.
+This indenting makes it easier to work with the nested nature of GeoJSON.

->
-> In the left margin of the panel you notice line numbers, as well small triangles.
+ In the left margin of the panel you notice line numbers, as well small triangles.
-> The latter allow you to collapse or expand regions of the text that you don't want
-> to see right now:
+ The latter allow you to collapse or expand regions of the text that you don't want to see right now:

  [![Tool Overview](https://www.here.xyz/assets/images/viewer-editor-collapse.png)](https://www.here.xyz/assets/images/viewer-editor-collapse.png)

-#### Fail: GeoJSON Syntax Check
+#### GeoJSON Syntax Check

 In addition to outlining the structure, the editor also checks if the GeoJSON is valid.
  A missing a bracket or a comma can make your GeoJSON invalid for display.
 The editor tries to give you a hint by showing a marker in the margin.

 ![Tool Overview](images/viewer-editor-syntax.png)

 ### Location bar (3)

 On top of the map you find the Location bar.
 It allows you to quickly jump to any coordinate you enter:

 ![Tool Overview](images/viewer-bar.png)

 ### Loading Data (4)